Joe-Lindie/Revision-Quiz-Questions-/README.md

 When working on larger more complex programmes.

 --------------------------------------
+## Debugging

 ### What process would you take to find out why your code isn’t working?

 Lots of console.log().
 Using the debugger tool.

-What tools do JS/dev tools have to help debug your code?
+### What tools do JS/dev tools have to help debug your code?

+console / breakpoints inside Chrome can be used for debugging

-At what point should you ask for someone else’s help?
+### At what point should you ask for someone else’s help?

 I think an appropriate amount of time would be 40 minutes stuck on a problem without moving forward.